lifestorm/wnsrc/README.md

-# Willard Networks: France (Echo One)
+# Willard Networks: Turkiye
-This branch represents the French iteration of Willard Networks.
+This branch represents the Turkish iteration of Willard Networks.
 The presented files were received on 2024/08/04.